-7.5 Construction of Cement Bound Subbase Pavement Layers
+7.5.
+Construction of Modified Pavement Layers

-Immediately prior to spreading either by paver or grader the underlying subgrade layer shall be moistened and kept moist to prevent a bone dry interface but not excessively wet.
+Immediately prior to spreading either by paver or grader the underlying subgrade or subbase layer, as appropriate, shall be moistened and kept moist to prevent a bone dry interface but not excessively wet.